amirfhg/LLM_LitReview/README.md

 # Automate_LitReview
-This is a finetuning project on OpenAI's foundation models to improve their capabilities in writing professional academic literature review.
-Our primary focus is on papers from social sciences, mainly economics and finance.
+This project focuses on fine-tuning OpenAI's foundation models to enhance their ability to craft professional academic literature reviews.
+Our primary emphasis is on research papers within the social sciences, particularly in economics and finance.

 # Data Collection
 A training sample of target papers are collected from Semantic Scholar.
 These papers are handpicked to ensure the quality of journals they are published in (e.g. QJE, JF, etc.).